 What to do in Dubai: I published this Dubai Guide based on a two days layover.
 I have lived in Dubai myself and I know the coolest spots.

 The aircraft: Airbus 380-800

-At the moment the following airlines operate the Airbus A380: Air France, British Airways, China Southern Airlines, Emirates, Korean Air, Lufthansa, Malaysian Airlines, Qantas, Singapore Airlines and Thai Airways.
-Qatar Airways will be the next airline to receive the Super Jumbo, most probably in March 2014.
+At the moment the following airlines operate the Airbus A380: Air France, British Airways, China Southern Airlines, Emirates, Korean Air, Lufthansa, Malaysian Airlines, Qantas, Singapore Airlines, Thai Airways and Qatar Airways.

 From a technical point of view the Airbus is truly a masterpiece.
 It's hard to believe that such a big airplane can even take off.
 It can carry up to 853 passengers with an economy class-only configuration.
 As a comparison, Boeing's latest version of the 747, the 747-8, can only transport 605 passengers on a full economy class configuration.